IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

 Almost all new features are developed as part of this fork, which means that they are immediately available to all eligible sponsors, as they are made collaborators of this repository.

-Sponsorships start as low as [__$25 a month__](#how-to-become-a-sponsor).[^1]
+During the beta phase, sponsorships start as low as [__$25 a month or $500 one time__](#how-to-become-a-sponsor).[^1]

 [^1]:
+    After the beta phase, the price will stay the same for all existing sponsors.
-    Note that $25 a month is the minimum amount to become eligible for the PRO version.
-While GitHub Sponsors also allows to sponsor lower amounts or one-time amounts, those can't be granted access to the PRO version due to technical reasons.
+    Note that $25 a month or $500 one time is the minimum amount to become eligible for the PRO version.
+While GitHub Sponsors also allows sponsoring lower amounts, those can't be granted access to the PRO version due to technical reasons.

 ## What sponsorships achieve